Cole Palmer: 2023–24: Breakout season and young player of the season

-On 4 April, Palmer was nominated for the Premier League Player of the Month award a second time after more impressive displays throughout March that saw him score three goals and provide two assists.
+On 4 April 2024, Palmer was nominated for the Premier League Player of the Month award a second time after more impressive displays throughout March that saw him score three goals and provide two assists.
 Later that day, he scored his first career hat-trick, which included two goals scored deep into added time to complete Chelsea's comeback in a 4–3 home victory against Manchester United.
 By doing so, Palmer became the 200th different player in Premier League history to score a hat-trick, as well as the third youngest to do so in a match against Manchester United.
 Palmer's performance in this match enabled him to become the third ever recipient of the Premier League Game Changer of the Season award.
 On 15 April, Palmer scored his second career hat-trick against Everton in a 6–0 home win, finishing the match with four goals, and thus became the 31st Premier League player to score four or more goals in a league game, and the first Chelsea player to score two Premier League hat-tricks for the club in a season.
 He set a record for the fastest perfect hat-trick to be scored in the Premier League, completing it within 29 minutes.
-Furthermore, he became the third player in the club's history to score at least 20 goals in his debut season, following Jimmy Floyd Hasselbaink in 2000–01 and Diego Costa in 2014–15.
+He also became the third Chelsea player to score at least 20 goals in his debut Premier League season, following Jimmy Floyd Hasselbaink in 2000–01 and Diego Costa in 2014–15.